microsoft/azure-health-data-services-toolkit/samples/CustomIdentityHeader/README.md

 ## Prerequisites

 - This repository cloned to your machine and an editor (e.g. Visual Studio or Visual Studio Code).
-- Open the cloned repo project file in Visual Studio or open the cloned repo folder in Visual Studio Code.
+- Open the cloned repo project file in Visual Studio or open the clone repo folder in Visual Studio Code.
 - [.NET 6.0 SDK](https://dotnet.microsoft.com/download) downloaded and installed on your computer.